The young activist who showed us that challenges do not define you

 Malala shows us that challenges do not have to hold you back, and research supports this too.
 Three important positive influences have been found to help people through difficult times: getting support from others, having self-determination, and finding a creative means of self-expression.
 This holds true for Malala with the support from her father, Ziauddin, she continues her mission to protect education rights for children across the world using her skill for writing.
 The young activist declared that:

 ‘One child, one teacher, one book, and one pen can change the world’

 Only together can we move towards progress: we must help each other because if not us, then who?
 And If not now, then when?

-Let’s celebrate Malala Day on the 12th of July, and remember how Malala, as a young girl, opposed terrorists and won, and how she continues to fight for educational rights.
+Let’s celebrate Malala Day on the 12th of July.
+We can be inspired by remembering how Malala, as a young girl, opposed terrorists and won.
+Every day she continues to stand up for her beliefs.
 Her story of overcoming fear can help us to feel brave enough to face our own challenges.